 If you work in a community pharmacy, you would talk with customers to:

-You’d need to be able to explain things clearly.
-People may be embarrassed about their health conditions so you’d need to have tact and discretion.
+You would need to be able to explain things clearly.
+People may be embarrassed about their health conditions so you would need to have tact and discretion.

 You would refer them to a pharmacist or healthcare professional when necessary.